Washington (state): State symbols

-The state song is "Washington, My Home", the state bird is the American goldfinch, the state fruit is the apple, and the state vegetable is the Walla Walla sweet onion.
+The state song is "Washington, My Home", the state bird is the Willow goldfinch, the state fruit is the apple, and the state vegetable is the Walla Walla sweet onion.
 The state dance, adopted in 1979, is the square dance.
 The state tree is the western hemlock.
 The state flower is the coast rhododendron.
 The state fish is the steelhead.
 The state folk song is "Roll On, Columbia, Roll On" by Woody Guthrie.
 The unofficial, but popularly accepted, state rock song is "Louie Louie".

 The state grass is bluebunch wheatgrass.
 The state insect is the green darner dragonfly.
 The state gem is petrified wood.
 The state fossil is the Columbian mammoth.
 The state marine mammal is the orca.
 The state soil is Tokul soil.
 The state land mammal is the Olympic marmot.
-The state seal (featured in the state flag as well) was inspired by the unfinished portrait of President George Washington by Gilbert Stuart.
+The state seal, featured in the state flag, was inspired by the unfinished portrait of President George Washington by Gilbert Stuart.
 The state sport is pickleball.

-Sister cities – friendship agreements
+Sister states – friendship agreements

 Washington has relationships with many provinces, states, and other entities worldwide.